kailashd112/Disaster_Preditcion/README.md

 ## 📢 Disclaimer

-This system is for **educational purposes only** and should not be used for real-world disaster management decisions.
+This project is for **educational purposes only** and should not be used for real-world disaster management decisions.

 ---